Loan Product

 - Equipment only financing

-- Business acquisitions where there's no real estate
+- Business acquisitions where there is no real estate

 Loan Snapshot